 A small room can feel confined and uncomfortable.
 But there are certain tricks and interior design tips that you can follow, to make your room seem much larger than it actually is.

 - Light and bright walls are more reflective, making a space feel open and airy which helps maximize the effect created by natural light.
 For optimal results, select soft tones of off-white, blue, and green.
-Brighter rooms always look bigger and inviting.
+Brighter areas always look bigger and inviting.
 Painting the moulding a lighter color than your walls also makes the walls seem farther back.

 - Allowing natural light inside a room opens up the space.
 If you do not have a lot of natural light, you can add some light fixtures for the same effect.
 If you have large windows, it is best to keep them uncovered by heavy curtains.
 Using sheer covers or having curtains pulled back completely makes a world of a difference.
 If you are worried about the view, put plants or flowers near windows and use lamps to brighten up the space.